-A few years ago, I bought a 1629 Bible from an auction house, sight unseen.
+A few years ago, I bought a 1629 Bible from an auction house, sight unseen (except for the title page).
 When I received it, I was astounded!
 There, before my eyes, was a perfectly preserved first edition Cambridge edition of the King James Bible – the small folio edition – the New Testament (NT) and the Book of Common Prayer (BCP).
 In near-pristine condition!
 Not a mark or stain on it anywhere — okay, maybe one!
 A remarkable find to be sure.

-Internal evidence shows that the book, as it now stands, was likely “created” by George Ritschel, a Lutheran turned Anglican, and an early Lecturer of Hexham Abbey in Northumberland, UK.
-The Bible was then passed down through the Clarke family of Lecturers at Hexham Abbey during the early to mid 1800’s.
-This historic Church, founded in 674, was at first a notable Benedictine Abbey, then in 1170 it became an Augustinian Priory, and then in 1534 at the time of Henry VIII’s purges, it transformed itself into the parish church of Hexham, to this day.
+Internal evidence shows that the book, as it now stands, was likely “created” by George Ritschel, Sr., a Lutheran turned Anglican, and an early Lecturer of Hexham Abbey in Northumberland, UK.
+The Bible was then passed down through the Clarke family of Lecturers at Hexham Abbey during the early 1800’s.
+This historic Church, founded in 674, was at first a notable Benedictine Abbey, then in 1170 it became an Augustinian Priory, then in 1534 at the time of Henry VIII’s purges it transformed itself into the parish church of Hexham, to this day.

 Because of this venerable provenance, we have dubbed the book “The Hexham Abbey Bible”.

 An Exhibit and Lecture Series is scheduled for February 11 – April 29, 2018 — the first outing of this Bible.
 After much research by Professor Ricardo De Mambro Santos and Dr. Bruce T. Martin, The Hexham Abbey Bible, along with 35 or so similar engravings of the period, will be exhibited at the Hallie Ford Museum in Salem, OR under the title: Holy Beauty: Northern Renaissance Prints Discovered in an Early English Bible.
 Several world renowned scholars will participate in the Lecture Series.